She's Dating the Gangster: Plot

 During a wedding reception, Kenji delos Reyes delivers a speech, only for his son Kenneth to cause a scene, to Kenji's disappointment.
 Kenneth expresses his long-held resentment toward his father and reveals he wishes he had died instead of his late mother.

 The next morning, Kenneth learns that the plane to Bicol his father was aboard has crashed.
 He rushes to the airport to see the list of survivors and encounters Kelay, who claims Kenji is her father.
 Confused, Kenneth asserts that he is Kenji’s only child and that his father is married to Athena Abigail delos Reyes.
-In response, Kelay shows him an old photograph of a young Kenji with a girl who closely resembles herself.
+In response, Kelay shows him an old photograph of a young Kenji with a girl who closely resembles her.
 She reveals that the girl is her aunt, Athena Dizon, whom she describes as Kenji’s "great love", and insists that Kenji must be found and informed of Athena’s terminal illness to give her closure.
 Though skeptical, Kenneth is unable to secure a bus ticket to Legazpi due to the Holy Week rush.
 Kelay returns with tickets for both of them, and during the trip, she begins recounting the story of Kenji and Athena’s past.

-In the 1990s, Kenji is a feared "gangster" at school who is heartbroken over his ex-girlfriend Athena Abigail "Abi".
+In the 1990s, Kenji was a feared "gangster" at school, heartbroken over his ex-girlfriend, Athena Abigail "Abi".
 Wanting to win Abi back, Kenji sends messages to her pager, but they are mistakenly received by another student, Athena Dizon.
 After meeting and realizing the mix-up, Kenji unexpectedly kisses Athena and demands she pose as his girlfriend to make Abi jealous.
 Despite his bullying and pressure, Athena initially resists but agrees after Kenji threatens to jump off the school rooftop.
-Athena receives special attention at school as Kenji's girlfriend, with Kenji protecting her from other jealous bullies, and over time, the pretend relationship develops into a genuine connection and they eventually confess their feelings for each other.
+Athena receives special attention at school as Kenji's girlfriend, while Kenji protects her from jealous bullies.
+Over time, the pretend relationship develops into a genuine connection, and they eventually confess their feelings for each other.

 As Kelay recounts the story, Kenneth begins to question his resentment toward his father.
 He and Kelay also become drawn to each other.
 Later, they learn that the plane has crashed in Camarines Sur with survivors; arriving there, Kenneth asks Kelay why his father and Athena never ended up together.
 Kelay explains that it was “a big case of bad timing” and reveals that their relationship ended after their trip to Bicol.